Blue Mosque In Istanbul – A Mosque Of Majesty And Splendor

 • Overwhelming splendor

-Six Minarets – A Matter Of Contention
+Six Minarets – a Matter of Contention

 Handmade Tiles; Colored Glass Windows And Elaborate Chandeliers